Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

+\end{definition} That is, merging the two states but prioritizing the value in $s$ if there is a clash.

-They define a state as a set of variable assignments $x = e$, and reason about agents' epistemic formulae based on what the agents can observe from their local state.
-The key is to define a \textbf{perspective function} for each agent $i$ that takes a state and returns a subset of that state, which represents the part of the state that is observable to agent~$i$.
-The perspective function $\oldobservation_i:\mathcal{S} \rightarrow \mathcal{S}$ is a function\footnote{Note they use $\f$ to represent the perspective function, while we are instead consistent with \citeauthor{DBLP:conf/aips/Hu0L23}~\shortcite{DBLP:conf/aips/Hu0L23} by using $O$ to differentiate a PWP perspective function from a justified perspective function (see Section~\ref{sec:background:jpm}).}, where $\mathcal{S}$ is the set of all (partial and complete) states.
-The following properties must hold on a perspective function $\oldobservation_i$:
+The key idea in their approach is to reason about agents' epistemic formulae based on what the agents can observe from their local state.
+This is done by defining a \textbf{perspective (observation) function} for each agent $i$ that takes a state and returns a subset of that state, which represents the part of the state that is observable to agent~$i$.